rajesh92/ece-refresh/DSA.md

   * Find nth element from the end:
     - Trick: Use two pointers - front & back.
 Increment front pointer by n and then keep incrementing both pointers together till front pointer reaches null.
 At this point the location the back pointer points to is the nth element.
     - [Code] TODO
+  * **Popular questions**
+    1. Reversing a linked list
-  * Find if there is a loop in linked list:
+    2. Find if there is loop in linked list
         - Trick: Use two pointers - fast and slow.
 Increment fast pointer by 2 and slow pointer by 1 and if the two pointers meet then there exists a loop in the linked list.
         - [Code] TODO
-  *
+    3. Insert, Delete, Search a node in the list
+        - Edge case: element can be at the beginning or end
+    4. Find nth element from the end:
+        - Trick: Use two pointers - front & back.
+Increment front pointer by n and then keep incrementing both pointers together till front pointer reaches null.
+At this point the location the back pointer points to is the nth element.
+        - [Code] TODO

 * Stack: Stack is a LIFO data structure.
 The item which is pushed first into the stack gets popped in the end.
   * (*Operations*) Push
   * (*Operations*) Pop